Who are parent carers?

 SCC offer a range of support to help the parents of children with disabilities or significant additional needs.

-Registering is voluntary, but means that SCC can plan services and support better, including supporting parents and carers.
+This Register is voluntary, but helps SCC plan services and support better, including supporting parents and carers.

 If you live in the Reigate/Redhill area, Reigate and Redhill YMCA runs Face2Face – a volunteer-led group of parents and carers who have a child with a disability, who offer friendship and support to other parents in a similar position.